"The Trouble with Magical Beings" (A Fantasy) Chapter 8

 “Help!” he yelled again but no one answered because everyone was below deck and couldn’t hear him.

-Suddenly, but not in answer to his plea, a whirlpool spun up from the depths of the ocean spinning Shale mercilessly around until it dragged him down into the briny deep.
+Suddenly, but not in answer to his plea, a whirlpool spun up from the depths of the ocean spinning him mercilessly around until it dragged him down into the briny deep.

 The bubble covered their heads and part way down their bodies but their feet, paws and hooves dangled unprotected.
 Still, it was the best she could hope for as the yacht floated downward into the depths of the darkening sea.

-When they hit bottom the yacht turned back into the little robot Shale, and Naia quickly pulled him into their protected bubble.
+When they hit bottom the yacht turned back into the little robot Shale, and Naia quickly pulled him into their protected bubble too.

 “What happened?”
 Shale asked Daniel still reeling from the spinning ride down.